Charged/Miners/README.rst

 ------------

-In order to run Charge you need to install the following libraries: SDL, SDL-Image, SDL-ttf, OpenAL and OpenGL.
+In order to run Charge you need to install the following libraries: SDL, OpenAL and OpenGL.
 A D compiler is needed to build Charge but should you have have downloaded prebuilt binaries this is not needed (see below on which).
 It is not needed to install the development version of the libraries (other then libphobos if you are building Charge of course, but this should come with the D compiler).

 For Ubuntu you can use this command:

 ::

- $ sudo apt-get install libsdl-image1.2 libsdl-ttf2.0-0 libsdl1.2debian libopenal1
+ $ sudo apt-get install libsdl1.2debian libopenal1

 For Fedora you can do this with:

 ::

- $ sudo yum install SDL SDL_image SDL_ttf openal-soft
+ $ sudo yum install SDL openal-soft

-On Mac you will need to download and install the SDL, SDL-image & SDL-ttf frameworks into /Library/Frameworks, both for compiling and running.
+On Mac you will need to download and install the SDL framework into /Library/Frameworks, both for compiling and running.
 Hopefully in the future this will not be needed for running.

 D Compiler